nilsberge/aaDebugArray/README.md

 # aaPixels
-Generate an array of Adobe Analytics pixels for automated testing
+Generate an array of Adobe Analytics pixels for automated testing (e.g. with Selenium)